firesidefiction/firesidefiction.github.io/_posts/issues/10-FQ-AUTUMN-2020/issue-86/2020-12-29-object-permanence.md

 next-url:
 contentnote:
 generalnote:
-published: true
+published: false
 ---
 Zain started tweeting as the lighthouse on a lark.
 The federal board certainly didn’t order him.
 Even the coast guard had stopped maintaining Oren Lighthouse: it never made the Massachusetts tourist lists, always overshadowed by must-see lights like Chatham, Nauset, and Long Point.
 He knew it wouldn’t be long before the board would recommend demolishing the structure.
 A dark lighthouse with no tourists had no value.

 Tweeting gave the light a voice.
 He hoped it would reach people who would visit the structure for what it was, instead of passersby in search of restrooms.